Is Depression A Disease? Mental Health And Major Depressive Disorder

 Below, we summarize what you need to know about depression.
 We’ll also be exploring the role that online therapy with a mental health professional can play in recovery and depression support.

-Definition and causes of depression
+Definition and causes of depression in mental health

-Depression is generally believed to be a complex mental health disorder that may affect many aspects of an individual's functioning and state of mind.
-People who have been diagnosed with depression may feel intense sadness, lose interest in activities they previously enjoyed, struggle in making decisions, have changes in sleep patterns or appetite and can struggle to concentrate or feel motivated.
+People who have been diagnosed with depression may feel intense sadness, lose interest in activities they previously enjoyed, struggle with making decisions, have changes in sleep patterns or appetite, and struggle to concentrate or feel motivated.

 Depression can be challenging to diagnose due to its wide range of symptoms.
 With proper care and treatment, however, individuals may have the ability to manage depressive symptoms and work towards living more satisfying lives.
 Understanding the possible causes of depression can be a strong first step to healing for some.

-There are generally many potential causes of depression—including biological, environmental and psychological factors.
+There are generally many potential causes of depression—including biological, environmental, and psychological factors.

 Biologically, depression may be caused by imbalances in the brain's chemical signals or a family history of the disorder.
-Environmental factors such as stress, trauma or a lack of social support may also contribute to the development of depression.
+Environmental factors such as stress, trauma, or a lack of social support may also contribute to the development of depression.
 Psychological factors such as negative thinking patterns or a history of mental health conditions can also play a role for some.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.